 Verification Control Board (VCB) is defined in ECSS-E-ST-10-02.

+For equipment with a heritage, partial or full, in terms of qualification, in the early phase of the contract, a dedicated review, Equipment Qualification Status Review (EQSR) shall be held.

+Equipment Qualification Status Review (EQSR) is described in ECSS-E-ST-10-24 and ECSS-Q-ST-20-10.

 Qualification by similarity

 Qualification by similarity with an identical or similar product shall be justified by providing evidence that the new application is within the limits of the previously qualified design.